SIGN IN / UP

 opened image

-In this article, we will look at how to install a MariaDB MySQL server in a Docker container, and see how to connect it to phpMyAdmin in the docker-compose that we installed in the article How to install phpMyAdmin in Docker.
+In this article, we will look at how to install the MariaDB MySQL server in a Docker container and see how to connect it to phpMyAdmin in the docker-compose that we installed in the article How to install phpMyAdmin in Docker.

 As usual, we update the OS packages.